 Why Intelligent Lab Probiotics are Different ?

-We don’t just manufacture probiotics at 6 billion CFU per capsule, we guarantee our capsules will stay at a minimum of 6 billion CFU for their entire lifespan, and that is also the amount that will reach your child’s gut.
+We don’t just manufacture probiotics at 6 billion CFU per tablet, we guarantee our tablets will stay at a minimum of 6 billion CFU for their entire lifespan, and that is also the amount that will reach your child’s gut.
 We can do this because we use:

 - Active Packaging Technology

 - Symbiotic effect of Prebiotics

 - Specially Selected Acid and Bile Resistant Probiotic Strains

 Probiotics will degrade whenever they are exposed to moisture and oxygen.
 This means that most brands of probiotic are significantly weaker by the time you take them, compared to when they were manufactured.
 We control the exposure of our probiotics to moisture and water by using a uniquely engineered Activ-Polymer™ bottle which features an impenetrable desiccant sleeve wrapped around the probiotic so they are virtually moisture free.

 We also use an Oxyfree® desiccant to absorb any oxygen and remove any residual moisture from inside the bottle, meaning we can reduce oxygen levels to 0.01% for the entire lifespan of the product.